PyInstaller bundles a Python application and all its dependencies into a single package.

 - Compatible with many 3rd-party packages out-of-the-box.
 (All the required tricks to make external packages work are already integrated.)

-- Working code signing on OS X.
+- Works with code signing on OS X.

 - Bundles MS Visual C++ DLLs on Windows.